Topological classification of time-asymmetry in unitary quantum processes: Methods

-\begin{theorem} A Hermitian matrix $H$ takes real values on its invariants if and only if it is conjugate to a real matrix via $U(1)^n$.
-Furthermore, $H$ is conjugate to $\overline{H}$ if and only if $H$ is also conjugate to a real matrix. \end{theorem} \begin{proof} If $H$ is conjugate to a real matrix or its support is a tree, this it is clear that all of its invariants are real.
-Now suppose $H$ takes real values on all of its invariants.
-Note that $|H|$ takes the same value on all of these invariants.
-Since $H$ and $|H|$ are both Hermitian, their orbits are closed and thus there is a $\Lambda\in U(1)^n$ such that $|H|=\Lambda H\Lambda^{\dagger}$ by Theorem \ref{thm:invseparate}.

 Now let $w_p(H)$ be the invariant defined by looking at the weight of the cycle $p$ in the support of $H$ with edge weights induced by $H$.
 Then it is clear that $w_p(H)=\overline{w_p(\overline{H})}$.
 So we see that $H$ and $\overline{H}$ are conjugate if and only if $w_p(H)=\overline{w_p(H)}$ by Theorem \ref{thm:invseparate}.
-But this happens if and only if all invariants of $H$ are real and by the first assertion of the theorem, is equivalent to the fact that $H$ is conjugate to a real matrix. \end{proof} \begin{corollary} If a Hermitian matrix takes real values on all of its invariants, it is time-symmetric. \end{corollary} \begin{proof} From Theorem \ref{thm:realinvs}, we know that $H$ is conjugate to a real matrix, which makes it time-symmetric. \end{proof}
+But this happens if and only if all invariants of $H$ are real and by the first assertion of the theorem, is equivalent to the fact that $H$ is conjugate to a real matrix. \end{proof}

-We mention that if all of the invariants of $H$ are real, this is called a \emph{trivial gauge potential} in \cite{harrison2011quantum}.
-In that paper, they showed that a gauge potential was trivial if and only if all of the phases on the entries of $H$ could be removed using gauge transformations.
-However, for classification result, we needed to understand when $H$ and $\overline{H}$ where gauge equivalent as well, which was hitherto unknown.
-As it so happens, we now see this happens if and only if $H$ defines a trivial gauge potential.
-We see that a gauge potential is trivial if and only if all of its Aharonov-Bohm phases are zero, in agreement with a known effect in gauge theory.